About Me

 Research

-My research focuses on data-efficient and resource-efficient machine learning, with the goal of reducing the human effort required for data annotation and enabling the broader application of machine learning across diverse domains.
-I am particularly interested in tasks involving aerial-view, human-centric, medical, robotic perception, where obtaining annotated data is especially challenging or where computational resources are limited.
+My research centers on data-efficient machine learning, with the goal of minimizing human effort required in data annotation and expanding the accessibility of machine learning across a wide range of domains.
+I am particularly interested in challenging settings, such as aerial-view, human-centric, medical, robotic perception, where labeled data is scarce or expensive to obtain, and computational resources may be limited.

 AutoComPose: Automatic Generation of Pose Transition Descriptions for Composed Pose Retrieval Using Multimodal LLMs